joyb0218/time_synchronization/README.md

 # time_synchronization for personal PC (not a simulation)

-Moving out of the simulation of the NTP Client and into the system logs of my personal computer to synchronize time and analyze the logs for consistency.
+Moving out of the simulation of the NTP Client and into the system logs of my personal computer to synchronize time and analyze the logs for consistency using PyCharm.

 # Steps:
-- Created a personal log subdirectory under time_sync_log_analysis
+- Created a personal log subdirectory under time_sync_log_analysis- named: logs_personal
-- Created new py file: log_generator.py
+- Created 2 new py files:
+  - custom_log_gen.py: generates application events over the last hour
+  - personal_pc.py: generates system files into the console directly (does not dump into a txt file).
+Does not timeout, be sure to stop running it when ready.

+# Overview

+By analyzing logs, security teams can identify anomalies, unauthorized access attempts, and signs of intrusions, as well as perform root cause analysis and forensic investigations.
+Logs also support regulatory compliance and create audit trails for reviewing security policies.
+Python is an ideal tool for log analytics due to its versatility and rich ecosystem of libraries, such as pandas, numpy, and matplotlib, which facilitate data manipulation, analysis, and visualization.
+Its readable syntax allows for rapid development and easy maintenance of scripts, while its integration capabilities enable seamless connection with other tools and services.